Greatest Hits Volume 2 (Beatles album): Release, sales and deletion

 The album was pressed and distributed through Australia by EMI Australia and through Southeast Asia (Singapore, Malaysia and Hong Kong) by EMI (SEA).
 By mid-1973, both volumes of the compilation had sold over 100,000 in Australia.

 In 1973, both volumes of the album were repackaged as a double album by EMI Australia to commemorate the 10th anniversary of the Beatles first single in Australia.
-The release was titled The Beatles Australian 10th Anniversary 1963-1973 Souvenir Presentation - The Beatels' Greatest Hits Volumes 1 and 2.
+The release was titled The Beatles Australian 10th Anniversary 1963-1973 Souvenir Presentation - The Beatles' Greatest Hits Volumes 1 and 2.
 Eight different Australian radio stations promoted the album by featuring their logo on eight different stickers.
 This edition of the albums was only available for a few months before it was quietly deleted.

 Both volumes stayed in print in Australia until EMI Australia ceased vinyl production in 1991.
 The album was released on cassette but never released a compact disc.